-For this step, I’m afraid you’re going to need electricity and a blender to do it my way.
-(I have a NutriBullet.)
+For this step, I’m afraid you will need electricity and a blender or food processor to create your basil puree.
+I am using a NutriBullet.

-I put the nuts in first and then the leaves, so the leaves are closest to the blade when you turn it upside-down.
-I think this helps the nuts push any stray leaves into the blender’s blade.
+- I put the nuts in first and then the leaves, so the leaves are closest to the blade when you turn it upside-down.
+This helps the nuts push stray leaves into the blender’s blade.

-(Granted, getting it all out of the container can be the trickiest part.
+- Once it’s mixing, blend on medium for 30-60 seconds.
+And voilà: pesto!
+Granted, getting it all out of the container can be the trickiest part.
 I need a rubber spatula and a lot of patience.
-Good luck!)
+Good luck!